Frequently Asked Questions

 We know that estate planning can seem daunting and is not always at the top of your to-do list.
 Our goal at Sunset Legal is to be your best friend throughout this process, gently navigating you through the difficult discussions and decisions you need to make to ensure that your family and assets are planned for and protected.

 As working parents ourselves, we value our time and yours.
-Our process is designed to make it easy and convenient for busy families and professionals to complete their Estate Plan in 2-4 weeks.
+Our process is designed to make it easy and convenient for busy families and professionals to complete their Estate Plan in 1-3 months.
+If this seems like a long time, that's because we don't rush you through decisions.
 We offer online booking, and evening/weekend appointment times to accommodate busy schedules.
 And while we prefer to meet our clients in person so that we can make sure the relationship is a good fit, we make housecalls so that you don't need to leave your living room.
 We strive to tailor communication to our clients' preference: the default being email, then phone, and even text message when it makes sense to do so.

 Note: This year, due to Covid precautions, we have started doing most meetings by Zoom and will continue to do so as long as that makes sense.
 Signings will still be in person or with a mobile notary.